ostracod/ostracode-old/languageDocumentation/featureSystem.md

 ]))
 ```

 When referenced in a method, the type of `self` is determined by the feature in which the method is defined.
-Unlike `this`, the type of `self` cannot be changed with an attribute statement. `self` is used to access members of the parent feature.
+Unlike `this`, the type of `self` cannot be changed with an attribute statement. `self` is used to access fields of the parent feature.
 The example below demonstrates usage of `self`:

 ```
 const IsActive = (feature [
-    fields [
+    itemFields [
         isActive <boolT> [public] = (false)
     ]
 ])

 const Toggle = (feature [
     thisFactor <?IsActive>
-    fields [
+    itemFields [
         toggleCount <numT> [public] = (0)
     ]
-    methods [
+    sharedFields [
-        toggle [public] {
+        toggle [publicGet] = (method {
             // The type of `this` is `objT <?IsActive>`.
             (this.isActive = !this.isActive)
             // The type of `self` is `objT <?Toggle>`.
             (self.toggleCount += 1)
-        }
+        })
     ]
 ])